addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 **Highlights**

     - Two Instances that will act as Web Servers.
-    - One Instance that will act a Jumpbox (with public IP)
+    - Two **public** Subnets (10.0.0.0/24 and 10.0.1.0/24).
+Each in a different Availability Zone.
-    - A Subnet for each Web Server (10.0.0.0/24 and 10.0.1.0/24), each in a different Availability Zone
+    - Two **private** Subnets (10.0.128.0/24 and 10.0.129.0/24).
+Each in a different Availability Zone.
-    - A Subnet for the Jumpbox (10.0.100.0/24)
+    - An Internet Gateway to allow Internet access to/from the public Subnets.
-    - A Security Group for the Jumpbox that allows **SSH** from anywhere (0.0.0.0/0).
+    - A NAT Gateway to allow Internet access from the public Subnets.
-    - A Security Group for the Web Servers that allows **SSH** from the Jumpbox Subnet (10.0.100.0/24) and **HTTP** from anywhere in the VPC (10.0.0.0/16)
+    - A Security Group for the Web Servers that allows **HTTP** from anywhere in the VPC (10.0.0.0/16)
     - A Security Group for the Load-balancer that allows **HTTP** from anywhere (0.0.0.0/0)

 **Notable item**